IntelligentControlSystems/bayesopt4ros/README.md

 A Bayesian Optimisation package for ROS developed by the [Intelligent Control Systems (ICS)](https://idsc.ethz.ch/research-zeilinger.html) group at ETH Zurich.

-## Important note about development status

-This project is under active development.
-Therefore you might experience breaking changes without any warnings (sorry in advance).
-As soon as we have a stable version, we will tag the corresponding commit.

 ## Documentation

 We provide a official and up-to-date documentation [here](https://lukasfro.github.io/bayesopt4ros/).